Rayc940/ece5160-fast-robot/lab2/lab.md

 #### Low Pass Filter

-From looking at the data of pitch and roll, the low frequency data ends around 5Hz, so a cutoff frequency of 10Hz is chosen to remove higher frequency noise with a low pass filter.
+From the frequency plot of pitch and roll, the low frequency data ends around 5Hz, so a cutoff frequency of 10Hz is chosen to remove higher frequency noise.

+Cutoff frequency determines the balance between noise attenuation and signal integrity.
+Lower cutoff frequency can reduce more high frequency noise, but it also attenuates quick, transient signal response.
+Higher cutoff frequency brings in more noise.

 The low pass filter coefficient alpha was calculated as follows:

 dt = 1 / sample rate

-RC = 1 / (2*pi*RC)
+RC = 1 / (2π*RC)

-alpha = dt / (dt + RC) = 0.15
+alpha = dt / (dt + RC)

+Sample rate (350Hz) was calculated in section **Sample Data**.
+After plugging in values, the calculated alpha is 0.15.

 ```cpp
 alpha = 0.15